Compare Auto Insurance in Milwaukee

 Milwaukee experienced 31 motor vehicle crash deaths in 2013.
 With Milwaukee’s estimated population of 595,047, this works out to a fatality rate of 5.17 per 100,000 residents.
 Milwaukee is a safe city in terms of traffic fatalities.

 Milwaukee reported 7,418 vehicle thefts in 2016.
 This is a rate of 12.36 per 1,000.
 If this seems high that's because it's more than five times the national average of 2.20 thefts per 1,000 people.

-Are you looking for cheap car insurance?
+Are you looking for affordable car insurance?
 Discounts are one of the best ways to lower your rates.
-Below are only some of the car insurance discounts available to drivers in Milwaukee, WI depending on your carrier.
+Below are only some of the car insurance discounts available to drivers in Milwaukee, WI